 Treatment options for nonmalignant childhood epithelial ovarian neoplasia include the following:

 Treatment of epithelial ovarian neoplasia is based on stage and histology.
 Most pediatric and adolescent patients have stage I disease.
 In the TREP study,[3] of the eight patients with benign tumors, seven patients had stage I disease, and one patient had stage III disease.
-Of the eight patients with borderline tumors, three patients had stage I disease, and five patients had stage III disease (on the basis of washings and omental implants).
+Of the eight patients with borderline tumors, three patients had stage I disease, and five patients had stage III disease (based on washings and omental implants).
 All 16 patients were treated with surgery alone.
-Fifteen patients are alive without disease; the one death was not from ovarian cancer.
+At the time of the report, 15 patients were alive without disease; the one death was not from ovarian cancer.

 Treatment options for childhood malignant ovarian epithelial cancer include the following:

-Treatment of malignant ovarian epithelial cancer is stage-related and follows adult protocols; it may include surgery and chemotherapy.
+Treatment of malignant ovarian epithelial cancer is stage-related and follows adult protocols, which may include surgery and chemotherapy.
 For more information, see Ovarian Epithelial, Fallopian Tube, and Primary Peritoneal Cancer Treatment.

 References: